 - Internal Pressure

-Because of its durability and strength, in almost all cases, Ductile iron pipe requires a much thinner wall thickness, very little depth of cover, and a less stringent trench type requirement compared to alternate materials.
-We suggest visiting the Calculators tab within the McWane Pocket Engineer app for more details on exactly which pipe meets the specific needs for your application.
+Because of its durability and strength, in almost all cases, Ductile iron pipe requires a much thinner wall thickness, very little depth of cover, and less stringent trench-type requirements compared to alternative materials.
+We suggest visiting the Calculators tab in the McWane Pocket Engineer app for more details on which pipe best meets your application's specific needs.

 As mentioned above, the general design of Ductile iron pipe is very conservative, which essentially allows for very little earth to be placed on the pipe while still performing without failure.

-That said, the deeper the pipeline is installed, the more weight and external load forces that will be applied to the outer wall of the pipe due to the weight of the soil.
-The shallower the pipe is installed, the more it will be exposed to potential damage due to the traffic conditions above the installation.
+That said, the deeper the pipeline is installed, the greater the weight and external loads on the pipe's outer wall due to the soil's weight.
+The shallower the pipe is installed, the more it will be exposed to potential damage from traffic above the installation.
 In most cases, selecting the correct wall thickness and trench type for the application should be sufficient to overcome these.

-A depth of cover that is less than 2.5 feet is generally not recommended due to the potential damage that can occur to the pipe, and/or the pavement above it.
-Depending on depth of cover, and/or the surface load, it is very possible that a thicker wall or more stringent trench type may be needed to prevent the pipeline from failing as a result of the external loads that it may experience once in service.
+A depth of cover that is less than 2.5 feet is generally not recommended due to the potential damage that can occur to the pipe and/or the pavement above it.
+Depending on the depth of cover and/or the surface load, it is very possible that a thicker wall or more stringent trench type may be needed to prevent the pipeline from failing as a result of the external loads that it may experience once in service.

 Examples of external loads and forces can include: